mgalde/Cybertrust_Admin/CYBR4580-8950/Project-Milestone-2.md

 ### Project Methodology
 ![Use Case "User"](/CYBR4580-8950/SupDocs/UseCase.png "Use Case User")
 * Our user case model for the user remains the same.
 The functions will allow the user to log in, view results and take a test.
 The overall function will not change as previously thought.
 Most of the original work will remain

 ![Use Case "Admin"](/CYBR4580-8950/SupDocs/UseCaseadmin.png "Use Case Admin")
 * The admin has been flushed out to be represented in our dashboard view.
-THe admin will be able to view the entire cybertrust population and recieve stats of each user and department.
+The admin will be able to view the entire cybertrust population and receive stats of each user and department.

 ![Misuser](/CYBR4580-8950/SupDocs/Misuser.png "Misuser")

 ## Next Milestone planning
-* We will focus on providing updated visualitions from backend data, time was the enemy on milestone 2 but the informationa nd progress we gained will increase the suscess for this to be completed in the final milestone.
+* We will focus on providing updated visualizations from backend data, time was the enemy on milestone 2 but the informational nd progress we gained will increase the success for this to be completed in the final milestone.
 * Generate additional views when user clicks on a data model.
-For example if the admin clicks on the vitimization chart then a new display is generated without re-generating the page.
+For example if the admin clicks on the victimization chart then a new display is generated without re-generating the page.
-* Intergrating backend data with frontend data, both groups come together to generate one final view.
+* Intergrading backend data with frontend data, both groups come together to generate one final view.